areese801/markdown_todoist/README.md

 # Use Case
-If you want to be able to create To-Do items in markdown syntax in your note files (e.g. Notes created with [Obsidian](https://obsidian.md/)), but have those materialize in [Todoist](https://todoist.com/) then this package is for you.
+If you want to be able to create To-Do items in Markdown syntax in your note files (e.g. Notes created with [Obsidian](https://obsidian.md/)), but have those materialize in [Todoist](https://todoist.com/) then this package is for you.

-In other words:  Type away, making your notes fast an furiously.
+In other words:  Type away, making your notes fast and furiously.
 When a To-do item pops into your mind, no need to switch apps, just make your To-do item in your markdown file and stay in the zone.

 After trying it out, if you feel the urge, you can [Buy Me a Coffee](https://www.buymeacoffee.com/areese801) ☕️ ☕️ ☕️